 After three years, in 1974, Dr E. Th.
 Cassee became the new President of the Hotelschool.
 Soon thoughts of change and improvement grew, and a foundation was laid for a modern Management Course.
 Dr E. Th.
 Cassee was the President of Hotelschool The Hague for 25 years.

-In 1976, the Hotelschool changed to an ‘Internationally Operating Institute’.
+In the 80´s, the Hotelschool changed to an ‘Internationally Operating Institute’.
 The core activities of the Hotelschool during this time were a Diploma Course in Hotel Management, a one-year Management Course, a Summer Course for foreign students and trainings for the (inter)national Hospitality Industry.

 The retirement of Queen Juliana, who was succeeded by her daughter Beatrix marked the start of the ‘80s.
 The Hotelschool was experiencing many changes and developments.
 1984, a new curriculum was introduced, which allowed the intake of 120 students per semester, instead of 72 students.